-The cultural resources survey of the property was conducted on February 24, 2022.
-Survey conditions were generally good and ground visibility was good in most areas.
-The entire property has been disturbed by grading, soil stockpiling of fill dirt, and development and/or agricultural use in the past.
-Previous impacts to the property include multiple structures (likely residences) constructed throughout the property by 1948.
-Although no prehistoric or historic cultural resources were identified during the survey, the historic use of the property suggests that the potential exists that buried resources may be present on the property and these unidentified resources may be exposed during grading.
-In order to identify any cultural resources that may be uncovered by the development of this property, it is recommended that all earthwork (grading or trenching) at the project shall be monitored by an archaeologist.
+The cultural resources survey of the property was conducted on January 25, 2022, while survey of the off-site improvement area occurred on July 27, 2022.
+Survey conditions were generally good and ground visibility was good where structures or pavement was absent, which consists of less than 25 percent of the property.
+The entire property has been disturbed by agricultural use since as early as 1938 and construction of the existing warehouse in 1972.
+Although no cultural resources were identified during the survey, the close proximity of 37 prehistoric and historic resources indicates that the potential exists for buried resources on the property, and these unidentified resources may be exposed during grading.
+To identify any cultural resources uncovered by the development of this parcel, it is recommended that all earthwork (grading or trenching) within the first three feet of the current surface of the ground shall be monitored by an archaeologist.
 A copy of this report will be permanently filed with the EIC at UCR.
 All notes, photographs, and other materials related to this project will be curated at the archaeological laboratory of BFSA in Poway, California.